javipalanca/simfleet/docs/develop.rst

 Helpers
 ~~~~~~~
-In the example below there are some helper functions that are specific for the passenger strategy.
-These are:
+There are some helper functions that are specific for the passenger strategy:

 .. code-block:: python